Spanish Seafood Paella

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-I described our trips in the following posts (Madrid, Lisbon, and Barcelona), and would LOVE to go back.
-Someday.
+I summarized our time there in the following posts – Madrid, Lisbon, and Barcelona – and would LOVE to go back someday.

 Ingredients needed for the BEST Spanish Seafood Paella: